by Angela T. !Khabeb

-At some point in our lives we encounter a hobby, an interest, a cause that intrigues, inspires, or provokes us.
-Some passions are sparked from within, while others swirl around us, inviting and enticing us to come closer and closer until we are captured.
+At some point in our lives, we encounter a hobby, an interest, a cause that intrigues, inspires, or provokes us.
+Some passions are sparked from within, while others swirl around us, inviting and enticing us to come closer and closer until we are riveted.

-According to the dictionary, passion is “a strong liking, desire for or devotion to some activity, object, or concept”.
+According to the dictionary, passion is “a strong feeling of enthusiasm or excitement for or devotion to some activity, object, or concept”.

 Passions are not one size fits all